jabalazs/implicit_emotion/README.md

 * ~Try using other pre-trained word embeddings~ `glove.840B.300d` seem to perform best
 * ~Shuffle training examples at each epoch~
-* Try using attention for aggregating character-level representations into word representations
+* ~Try using attention for aggregating character-level representations into word representations~ Preliminary experiments were not promising.
+It might be worth to try attention over the raw aggregation of the character-level vectors, instead of doing it over the pre-trained GloVe embedding.
 * Try different learning rate decays schedules
 * Try different regularization methods
   - l2-norm (see `weight_decay` [here](https://pytorch.org/docs/stable/optim.html))